 2. Check for injuries and call 911

-Conduct a quick evaluation of your injuries and any that might be immediately apparent for your passengers or other motorists, then call 911 immediately.
+Conduct a quick evaluation of your injuries and any that might be immediately apparent to your passengers or other motorists, then call 911 immediately.
 Tell the dispatcher where the accident is, how many cars are involved, how many people are involved (if you know), and if anyone is injured.

 The dispatcher will send fire, medics, and police.
 After medical conditions are evaluated and those who need immediate care are transported, police can begin investigating the accident.